National Register Listings in Oneida County, Wisconsin

 Oneida County Timeline

-This timeline provides a condensed summary of the historical journey of Oneida County, Wisconsin.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Oneida County, Wisconsin.

 - 1831: Oneida County is established as an original county in the Wisconsin Territory.